 In other countries, the document will require the Notary’s signature and seal to be legalised.
 This process means that the document signed and sealed by the Notary is submitted to and a further certificate is affixed to the document by the state in which the Notary practices; in the UK, it is the Foreign & Commonwealth Office which fulfils this role.

 In addition to the Foreign & Commonwealth Office’s certificate, the Consulate or Embassy of the receiving country may also need to add its own verification.
 It will do this after the Foreign & Commonwealth Office have affixed their verification.
 If the receiving country is a signatory to the Hague Convention of 5 October 1961, then it will not be necessary to submit the document to the embassy of the receiving country and it will be sufficient to obtain an Apostille only.
 The Notary will advise on which countries need additional Legalisation.
 The additional timings involved will also be discussed as some Embassies take several extra days to complete their formalities.
 In any event the process of legalisation will start straight after the appointment between you and the Notary.

 - Terms of business

-Please find attached my terms and conditions of business in relation to notarial work.
+Please read my Terms and Conditions of business in relation to notarial work.